 It was in this contradictory mood that Daniela and I left from Alexandria for Cairo where we are supposed to have meetings for collaborative research and art exhibition project, well knowing that most of our appointments are likely not to take place.
 As we arrived in the house of a friend in Imbaba, we again saw the live footage from Tahrir, showing more and more people gathering in the square.
 The news reached us that the interim government has stepped down, which doesn’t make much difference because they never had any power anyway, acting merely as the executive organ of the Military Council.
 I called some friends and they told that the mood there is excellent, and I decided to go there.

 Confronting the police there, the protesters are trying to keep the police as far away from the square as possible, but also trying themselves to get closer to the Ministry of Interior, the old foe of the revolutionaries.
 My friends and I spoke with a man from a village in the Nile Delta who had just come to have a break from the street battle.
 He was wearing swimming classes, a construction helmet and a painter’s gas mask, and he told that the situation in Muhammad Mahmoud Street was terrible.
 They were being shot at with rubber bullets and with live ammunition, and the police was using a new kind of aggressive tear gas that could not be washed away with water like usual tear gas, but instead needs to be treated with a solution of bread yeast and water (it is US produced CR gas, classified in the United States as a chemical weapon).
+[EDIT: actually most teargas used in those days was CS gas but probably a fresh delivery.]
 He had left his wife and children at home and told them that he was going to work.
 He said that he could not do otherwise than come here, to fight for the sake of a better future of his country.

 On strategy and spontaneity